 Allen Smith

-R. Allen Smith teaches history and social studies in the UNCSA High School Academic Program.
-Typically teaching World and U.S. History, Smith instructs his classes by combining lecture and group discussion.
-He infuses his courses with outside readings (primary and secondary sources), films and artwork.
+R. Allen Smith teaches World History, World Cultures and U.S. History in the UNCSA High School Academic Program.
+Smith instructs his classes by combining lecture and group discussion, and infuses his courses with outside readings (primary and secondary sources), films, artwork and literary voices that bridge the past and present.

 As a social studies educator, I pride myself on building a strong rapport with my students; this allows students to trust themselves and begin to take ownership of their own learning experience as I push them to succeed in a rigorous coursework.

-"'There, There' by Tommy Orange, 'White Rage' by Carol Anderson, and the 1619 Project are all read and discussed in my U.S. History courses as a means of emancipating the curriculum," Smith says.
-"I was fortunate enough to meet both Tommy Orange and Dr. Carol Anderson at various conferences.
-These experiences have helped to infuse my use of these texts in my classroom."
+“Authors like Tommy Orange, Carol Anderson, Joy Harjo, Ta-Nehisi Coates, and Elie Wiesel — among many others — help my students understand how history lives in the present,” Smith says.
+“I was fortunate enough to meet both Tommy Orange and Dr. Carol Anderson at various conferences.
+These experiences have helped to infuse my use of these texts in my classroom.”

 Credentials